ataeiamirhosein/paypart/README.md

 ## ADMIN-SIDE

-- you have also an ADMIN panel with your credentials for control your gateways (you can request more than one gateway according to your traffic) also the transaction of your users.
+- you have also an **Management Panel** with your credentials for control your gateways (you can request more than one gateway according to your traffic) also the transaction of your users.

-- in your ADMIN panel you can turn on/off your gateway for risk management also.
+- in your **Management Panel** you can turn on/off your gateway for risk management also.

 ## notes: